Fish for dinner, but let's make it French!

 Instructions

-- Pat fish dry, and sprinkle both sides with black pepper and pinch of salt.
+• Pat fish dry, and sprinkle both sides with black pepper and a pinch of salt.
 Sprinkle with flour.

-- Add fish to pan and cook 5 minutes or until lightly browned.
+• Add fish to the pan and cook for 5 minutes or until lightly browned.

-- Carefully turn fish over; cook 4 minutes or until fish flakes easily when tested with a fork or until desired degree of doneness.
+• Carefully turn fish over; cook for 4 minutes or until fish flakes easily when tested with a fork or until the desired degree of doneness.

-- Add remaining 1 tablespoon butter to pan, and cook 1 minute or until lightly browned, swirling pan to melt butter evenly and prevent burning.
+• Add the remaining 1 tablespoon butter to the pan, cook for 1 minute or until lightly browned, swirling the pan to melt butter evenly and prevent burning.

 Making this recipe?
 Be sure and share it with us on the WOT Instagram or on Facebook!